ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/variables.md

 Please note that assignments are evaluated from right to left instead of traditional reading which is from left to right.

 Open up the CommandBox Shell and go into **REPL** mode by typing `repl`.
 Every time you assign a value to a variable, the CommandBox REPL will output or echo the variable for you.
+Please note that in REPL mode the termination for a line of code is omitted.
+A line terminator in ColdFusion is the `;`.

 ![](/assets/variables.png)